Flow Analyzer for Mobile

 Select the “IP Address” option and copy the IP address from the desktop client to the mobile app and click “Connect”.

-Note: The IP address may differ from the one in the image.
-The Evinced Android companion app IP address state.
-An IP address is displayed with a single button to connect.
+Note: The IP address may differ from the one in the image. double-tap or press Enter to view full-size

 Troubleshooting a Wireless Connection